 The Company calculates the fair value of option grants and warrant issuances utilizing the Binomial pricing model.
 The amount of stock-based compensation recognized during a period is based on the value of the portion of the awards that are ultimately expected to vest.
 ASC 718 requires forfeitures to be estimated at the time stock options are granted and warrants are issued to employees and non-employees, and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 The term "forfeitures" is distinct from "cancellations" or "expirations" and represents only the unvested portion of the surrendered stock option or warrant.
-The Company estimates forfeiture rates for all unvested awards when calculating the expense for the period.
+The Company estimates for feiture rates for all unvested awards when calculating the expense for the period.
 In estimating the forfeiture rate, the Company monitors both stock option and warrant exercises as well as employee termination patterns.
-The resulting stock-based compensation expense for both employee and non-employee awards is generally recognized on a straight-line basis over the period in which the Company expects to receive the benefit, which is generally the vesting period.
+The resulting stock-based compensation expense for both employee and non-employee awards is generally recognized on a straight-line basis over the period.